Mullato/diy/floor.md

 * **Let it tack:** Wait 1 to 3 hours.
 The floor is ready when the primer feels rough, dry, and tacky to the touch (like liquid sandpaper).

 ### 3. Establish the Mixing Station
 * **Plumb the water:** Turn off the washing machine cold water valve, disconnect the washer hose, and thread on the garden hose with the shut-off valve attached.
-Turn the supply valve on and test for drips.
+Test for leaks.
 * **Stage the equipment:** Plug in the rented 1/2" heavy-duty corded mixing drill.
-Stack all 10 bags of TEC EZ Level 323 adjacent to the mixing station and slice open the first 3 bags.
+Stack all 10 bags of TEC EZ Level 323 next to your 7-gallon mixing bucket and slice open the first 3 bags.
-* **Measure water:** Use the 10-quart mixing bucket to measure exactly **5.0 to 5.25 quarts (160–168 oz)** of cold water into your first 5-gallon bucket.
+* **Measure water:** Use the 10-quart mixing bucket to measure exactly **5.0 to 5.25 quarts (160–168 oz)** of cold water into the 7-gallon bucket. *Always put water in first.*

-### 4. The Continuous Pour Rotation (3-Person Team)
+### 4. The Continuous Pour & Wet-Edge Strategy (3-Person Team)

 **Role Division:**
-* **Person 1 (Water & Powder Loader):** Measures exact water into the bucket and slowly pours the 50 lb bag into the water while Person 2 mixes.
+* **Person 1 (Water & Powder Loader):** Measures water accurately per bag and slowly feeds powder into the spinning vortex.
-* **Person 2 (Drill Operator):** Operates the heavy-duty corded mixing drill on low speed with both hands, mixing for 2 to 3 minutes until completely lump-free.
+* **Person 2 (Drill Operator):** Runs the heavy-duty corded drill on low/medium speed, keeping the paddle submerged near the bottom to mix for exactly 2 minutes without splashing.
-* **Person 3 (Pourer & Finisher):** Manages floor placement and squeegee work.
+* **Person 3 (Pourer & Squeegee Master):** Controls the wet edge, manages placement, and uses the 3/16" notched squeegee.

-**Center-Door Pour Strategy:**
-1. **Start Far Left Wing:** Person 3 takes the first 2–3 buckets to the far left corner away from the door, placing ribbons of material and gauging with the 3/16" notched squeegee.
-2. **Move to Far Right Wing:** Pour the next 2–3 buckets in the far right corner, spreading back toward the center.
-3. **Bridge the Center Back Wall:** Pour along the back wall center, merging the left and right sides into a continuous wet edge.
+**The Pour Sequence (Center Door Configuration):**
+1. **Mix Batch 1:** Person 1 adds water, Person 2 starts the drill, Person 1 pours the full 50 lb bag slowly over 15 seconds.
+Mix for 2 full minutes.
+2. **Hit the Farthest Back Corners:** Since the door is centered on the wall, carry the first bucket immediately to the **far-left or far-right back corner** of the room.
+Pour a ribbon of material.
+3. **Establish a Wet Edge:** Have Person 3 pull the material gently with the notched squeegee, guiding it across the back wall toward the center. *Self-leveler seeks its own level; do not over-trowel it.*
+4. **Mix Back-to-Back:** While Person 3 spreads Batch 1, Person 1 and 2 immediately dump and mix Batch 2 in the 7-gallon bucket.
+5. **Fill Both Back Wings:** Use Batch 2 to cover the opposite back corner and bridge the back wall, ensuring a continuous wet edge across the entire rear of the room.
-4. **Funnel Back to Door Threshold:** Work backward down the middle of the room toward the open doorway, making the final pour at the threshold.
+6. **Work Forward to the Center Door:** Systematically pour successive batches moving outward from the back walls, working symmetrically toward the middle of the room and finishing right at the center doorway threshold.

 ### 5. Immediate Cleanup and Curing
-* **Wash tools immediately:** The instant the 10th bucket is poured, flush the mixing paddle, squeegee, and buckets with the hose before the cement sets.
+* **Wash tools instantly:** The second the final batch is poured, take the mixing paddle, buckets, and squeegee to the hose and rinse them thoroughly before the cement flashes and hardens.
-* **Lock the room down:** Keep doors closed.
-Do not run heavy fans or space heaters directly over the uncured pour to prevent surface cracking.
+* **Lock the room down:** Close the doors.
+Avoid running direct fans or space heaters over the fresh pour, which causes rapid, uneven surface cracking.
-* **Wait 24 hours:** Allow the floor to cure undisturbed overnight.
+* **Wait 24 hours:** Let the floor cure completely undisturbed overnight.

 ### 6. Post-Cure Prep for LVP
-* **Remove the Dam:** After 24 hours, take your utility knife, lay the blade flush against your new cement floor, and slice straight down to cut the spray foam away.
-This leaves a clean 1-inch gap for your drain.
+* **Remove the temporary dam:** After 24 hours, take your utility knife, lay the blade flat against the new floor, and slice straight down to cut away the Great Stuff foam dam, revealing your clean 1-inch drainage channel.
+Pull off the protective duct tape from the drain opening.
-* **Trim Wall Foam:** Use the utility knife to slice off the excess perimeter sill sealer flush with the top of the new floor.
+* **Trim wall foam:** Slice off excess perimeter sill sealer flush with the top of the new floor.
 * **Check levelness:** Lay your 5-foot spirit level across the floor to verify flatness.
-* **Sweep and install:** Vacuum any loose debris before laying down the vapor barrier and LVP.
+* **Vacuum and install:** Vacuum all fine dust before laying down the vapor barrier and LVP.

 ---